apache/openwhisk/docs/actions.md

 - `response`: A dictionary that defines the following keys
   - `status`: The activation result, which might be one of the following values:
     - *"success"*: the action invocation completed successfully.
     - *"application error"*: the action was invoked, but returned an error value on purpose, for instance because a precondition on the arguments was not met.
-This status code is also returned when the action exceeds its time limit.
     - *"action developer error"*: the action was invoked, but it completed abnormally, for instance the action did not detect an exception, or a syntax error existed.
 This status code is also returned under specific conditions such as:
-      - the action failed to initialize for any reason (including time out)
+      - the action failed to initialize for any reason
+      - the action exceeded its time limit during the init or run phase
       - the action specified a wrong docker container name
       - the action did not properly implement the expected [runtime protocol](actions-new.md)
     - *"whisk internal error"*: the system was unable to invoke the action.